Partially Lazy Gradient Descent for Smoothed Online Learning: ANALYSIS OF

-Next, noting that $t{+}1-n_{t+1}\,=\,t{-}n_t$, we can write out $\vec y_t, \forall t$ and get $\|\vec y_{t+1} - \vec{y}_t\| = \|\vec g_{t}\|/\sigma \leq G/\sigma$.
-Also, from the reverse triangle inequality for the denominator: The last inequality is from the prop. condition.
-The result follows by substituting the above in \eqref{eq:radial-contraction}. \end{proof} \textbf{Remark.} For $k>1$, the bound in~\eqref{eq:stability1} makes explicit the extra attenuation gained within each lazy phase through the $1/n_t$ factor, which reduces the switch size.
+Using \eqref{eq:prop-p1} and the lower bound on $\min_{\vec z \in [\vec y_t,\vec y_{t+1}]} \|\vec z\|$ implied by \eqref{eq:prop-p2} yields the stated bound. \end{proof} \textbf{Remark.} For $k>1$, the bound in~\eqref{eq:stability1} makes explicit the extra attenuation gained within each lazy phase through the $1/n_t$ factor, which reduces the switch size.
 For example, greedy OGD ($k{=}1$) maintains switches of order $G/\sigma$, whereas in the fully lazy case ($k{=}T$) they shrink to order $G/(\sigma+t)$, which is much stronger.
 We note that our use of the $\ell_2$-ball domain is for notational simplicity.
 The strict contraction property in~\eqref{eq:radial-contraction} holds when projecting for any strongly convex domain, albeit with different constants.

 Props.~\ref{prop:staleness} and \ref{prop:stability} formalize the structure exploited by laziness: \eqref{eq:st1} shows that if the unconstrained iterate $\vec y_{t+1}$ remains inside the cone, the update halts; \eqref{eq:prop-2-cond} shows that when $\|\vec y_{t+1}\|$ is large, movement is attenuated.
 Both effects strengthen as $k$ increases.
-Appendix~I further ties switching cost to the deviation of $\vec g_t$ from its running mean, without domain or sequence assumptions.
+Appendix~\ref{app:variance-based-sc} further ties switching cost to the deviation of $\vec g_t$ from its running mean, without domain or sequence assumptions.
 Next, we show that these stability gains are compatible with order-optimal dynamic regret when $k$ is chosen according to the lower bound.